-Notice to California Consumers Regarding the Practice of Psychology on the Internet
+Notice to California Consumers Regarding the Electronic Delivery of Psychological Services

 The Board of Psychology would like to make the following recommendations to California consumers who choose to seek psychological services over the Internet.